 Four Key Parts of Preparing

-Be Ready: To help you avoid or minimize problems, always plan your hunt carefully.
-Responsible hunters anticipate potential problems and plan how to solve them.
-Consider terrain, location, weather, dangerous game, and the potential for forest fires.
+- Be Ready: To help you avoid or minimize problems, it’s essential that you plan carefully for the hunt.
+Responsible hunters anticipate potential problems and make plans to deal with them.
+Considerations include terrain, location, weather, dangerous game, and the potential for forest fires.

-- The specific route to your destination and any alternate destinations
+- Give specific directions on your route to your destination and any alternate destinations.